menu

 Occupations and Workforce

-Unlike some cities, Bedias isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bedias are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bedias is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bedias is a city of service providers, professionals, and managers.
 There are especially a lot of people living in Bedias who work in management occupations (17.33%), food service (14.00%), and personal care services (13.33%).

 Of important note, Bedias is also a city of artists.
 Bedias has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Bedias’s character.